CombinEC-R/PolyShaper/README.md

 # Polygon Coordinate Tool

-Browser Tool zum Laden eines Bildes und Erstellen von Polygon Shapes per Klick.
-Fokus auf sauberes Editieren, verlässliches Pan und Zoom, ein klar definiertes Koordinatensystem mit Ursprung, sowie stabile Exporte für Weiterverarbeitung.
+A browser tool to load an image and create polygon shapes by clicking points.
+The focus is reliable editing, stable pan and zoom, a clearly defined coordinate system with a movable origin, and exports that are easy to consume downstream.

 ## Features

-### Bild und Canvas
+### Image and canvas
-- Drag and Drop oder Datei auswählen
+- Load image via drag and drop or file picker
-- High DPI Rendering für scharfes Canvas
+- High DPI rendering for a sharp canvas
-- Pan per Space plus Drag oder Mitteltaste Drag
+- Pan with Space plus drag or middle mouse drag
-- Zoom per Mausrad um den Mauszeiger
+- Wheel zoom around the mouse cursor
-- Zoombar Slider mit Prozentanzeige und Plus Minus
+- Zoom bar slider with percent display and plus minus controls
-- Fit to Screen und Reset View
+- Fit to screen and reset view

-### Shapes und Punkte
+### Shapes and points
-- Mehrere Shapes in einer Layer Liste
+- Multiple shapes in a layers list
-- Shape anlegen, duplizieren, löschen, Punkte leeren
+- Create, duplicate, delete shapes, clear all points
-- Aktivieren durch Klick in der Liste
+- Activate a shape by clicking it in the list
-- Rename per Doppelklick auf den Namen
+- Rename a shape by double clicking its name
-- Punkte setzen per Klick
+- Add points by click
-- Punkte selektieren, verschieben, löschen
+- Select, drag, and delete points
-- Multi Select und Box Select
+- Multi select and box select
-- Insert on Edge zum Einfügen eines Punktes auf einer Kante
+- Insert on edge to add a point on a segment
-- Nudge per Pfeiltasten, optional schneller mit Shift
+- Nudge with arrow keys, faster with Shift
-- Reorder von Punkten
+- Reorder points

-### Koordinatensystem
+### Coordinate system
-- Sichtbare Achsen für X und Y mit Tick Marks und Labels
+- Visible X and Y axes with tick marks and labels
-- Ursprung frei positionierbar, Achsen Snapping möglich
+- Free origin placement, axis snapping supported
-- Zahlen Labels sind immer kontrastisch zum Hintergrund durch Halo und optional Backplate
+- Axis labels stay readable using halo and optional backplate for contrast
-- Umschalter für Y Mode
+- Y mode switch
-  - Math Mode, Y positiv nach oben
+  - Math mode, Y positive up
-  - GPU Mode, Y positiv nach unten, nach oben wird negativ
+  - GPU mode, Y positive down, up becomes negative
-- Center Snap des Achsenkreuzes auf Punkte, stabil mit Hysterese
+- Origin center snap to points with stable hysteresis

 ### Snapping
-- Enable Snapping Toggle
+- Enable snapping toggle
-- Magnetisches Verhalten mit snap in und snap out
+- Magnetic behavior with snap in and snap out thresholds
-- Alt hält Snapping temporär aus
+- Hold Alt to temporarily disable snapping
-- Punkt Snapping beim Platzieren und beim Verschieben
+- Point snapping on placement and on drag
-  - an Achsen X0 und Y0
+  - to axes X0 and Y0
-  - an andere Punkte
+  - to other polygon vertices
-  - an Kanten Projektion auf Segment
+  - to other polygon edges using segment projection
-- Preview vor dem Platzieren
+- Pre placement preview
-  - Marker am Snap Ziel, optional pulsierender Ring
+  - marker at the snap target, optional pulsing hollow circle
-- Snap Scope Option
+- Snap scope option
-  - Active Shape only
+  - active shape only
-  - Active plus Hovered
+  - active plus hovered
-  - All visible unlocked
+  - all visible unlocked

-### Polygon Move und Centering
+### Polygon move and centering
-- Ctrl oder Cmd Drag verschiebt das komplette aktive Polygon
+- Ctrl or Cmd drag moves the full active polygon
-- Button zum Zentrieren des aktiven Polygons auf World 0,0 ohne Formänderung
+- Button to center the active polygon to world 0,0 without changing the shape

-### Export und Import
+### Export and import
-- JSON und CSV Copy und Download
+- JSON and CSV copy and download
-- Dezimalstellen Einsteller für Export, Standard 2
+- Decimal places control for export, default 2
-- Export Modus Auswahl
+- Export mode selection
-  - absolute, Punkte im aktuellen World Koordinatensystem
+  - absolute, points in the current world coordinate system
-  - centered, Polygon Center auf 0,0
+  - centered, polygon center at 0,0
-  - 0 centered, erster Punkt auf 0,0
+  - 0 centered, first point at 0,0
-- Pro Shape nur eine points Liste im Export, basierend auf Modus und Dezimals
+- Only one points list per shape in exports, based on mode and decimals
-- Optional Project JSON Import und Autosave, abhängig von Projektkonfiguration
+- Optional project JSON import and autosave, depending on project configuration

-## Projektstruktur
+## Project structure

-Kein Single File Monolith.
-Sauber getrennte Bereiche für UI, Rendering, Input, State, Geometrie, Snapping und IO.
+Not a single file monolith.
+Clean separation across UI, rendering, input, state, geometry, snapping, and IO.

-Empfohlene Gliederung
+Suggested layout
 - index.html
 - styles
 - src